fabiogoma/selinux-nginx-tomcat/README.md

 tomcat                     : ok=21   changed=20   unreachable=0    failed=0
 ```

 The previous command will provision a new virtual machine and setup the tomcat application server inside it.
-This setup is using a CentOS image which is very similiar to redhat, I would say they are slightly different only on trade mark images and logos, in fact, CentOS is owned by [Redhat Inc](https://www.redhat.com).
+This setup is using a CentOS image which is very similiar to RHEL, I would say they are slightly different only on trade mark images and logos, in fact, [CentOS](https://www.centos.org/) is owned by [Redhat Inc](https://www.redhat.com).

-The time spent on this provision depends entirely on the type of hardware you have and also your internet speed.
+The time spent on this step depends entirely on the type of hardware you have and also your internet speed.

 After the execution, let's now do the same for our NGINX host